 Strain the tamarind into the saucepan.
 Mash the solids in the strainer to use as much as the pulp as you can.
 Discard the remainder.

-Add the dal water to the saucepan and bring to the boil.
+Add the water to the saucepan and bring to the boil.

 Heat the remaining ghee in a small pan, add the mustard seeds, the remaining cumin and asafoetida, and allow the seeds to pop and splutter.
 Add the garlic and stir for a moment, and then transfer to the rasam.

-Add salt to taste and simmer for 2 – 3 minutes.
+Add salt if needed, and simmer for 2 – 3 minutes.

 Serve with rice, or serve in a heat proof glass, topped with mint or coriander leaves.